EliSandel/checkers/README.md

 # checkers
-classic checkers game in python using tkinter
+classic checkers game in python using tkinter for the graphics